Francesco Tocco: Biography

 Francesco Tocco was the second son of Leonardo IV Tocco and the Italian noblewoman Maddalena (Graziosa) Colli.
 His older brother Carlo predeceased Leonardo IV, which made Francesco the oldest surviving son and thus the heir to his father's claims.

-He was a patrician of Venice, and held the castle of Refrancore in Montferrat, granted to his father by Constantine Arianiti, another pretender to lands in Greece.
+Francesco was a patrician of Venice, and held the castle of Refrancore in Montferrat, granted to his father by Constantine Arianiti, another pretender to lands in Greece.
 As an adult, Francesco worked as a soldier, serving as an infantry captain in the army of the Republic of Venice.

 Francesco died on 16 August 1596.
 At an unknown point in time, Francesco married Veronica Malaspina, a daughter of the Veronese nobleman Girolamo Malaspina.
 Veronica outlived Francesco by more than a decade, still attested as being alive as late as 1611.
 Francesco and Veronica had only a single child, the son Leonardo V Tocco, born in 1591, who inherited and continued Francesco's claims.